 The good news is that we all still have a chance to be the first ones!

 So Alexander, thank you so much for your time today.
 It was an interesting talk.

 Shame on me, there were some words I didn’t understand, but I believe it will be explained in some other interview.

 Send us a link to the constructor, it sounds interesting.
 And let’s see who is going to build the first sustainable token economy in product service.
 Looks like it’s still empty.
 Who is going to be the next North Star?
 We’ll see.

-Thanks a lot, have a good evening, see you next time.
+Thanks a lot, have a good evening, and see you next time.
 Bye!

 That’s it for now.
 Hope you’ve found this interview interesting and soon we’ll see real token economies brought to life!